 March 26, Monday Marathon Florida

 What have I been doing?
 I’ve been here in Marathon for a few days and haven’t updated the blog!
-We arrived in the Boot Key harbor of Marathon on Friday afternoon after a 45 mile trip down from the Everglades from Little Shark River – we spent one night anchored out there – beautiful.
+We arrived in the Boot Key harbor of Marathon on Friday afternoon after a 45 mile trip down from the Everglades from Little Shark River where we spent one night at anchor – beautiful.

 Yesterday, Sunday, we borrowed bikes for a short trip up the road to Home Depot.
 We want the boat to look great when we put it on the market in a few weeks (sigh!) so picked up some special cleaners, teak oil, etc. We were also looking forward to visiting with other loopers in Marathon and in the late afternoon walked a few blocks to Banana Bay Marina where a number of people who have done the Great Loop are staying.
 Our friends George and Pat are still there (we saw them a month or so ago when we drove down for a party they were hosting) and we met some others last night as well.